- Canary Islands

-The average daily hours of sunshine increases in May compared to April, but not by much, getting to around 6.5 hours.
+The average daily hours of sunshine increase in May compared to April, but not by much, getting to around 6.5 hours.

 However, with higher temperatures and slightly more sunshine hours and daylight hours, you can spend more time enjoying the beach and relaxing in the sun.

-Each year on May 30th the island celebrates Dia de Canarias and it a public holiday, when most of the businesses are closed.
+Each year on May 30th the island celebrates Dia de Canarias and it's a public holiday when most of the businesses are closed.

 There are big celebrations in the capital of La Palma and if you are on the island during this time, you should head over to Santa Cruz and take part in the events, especially if you are interested in the local culture.